-Whether you’re a spa owner, esthetician, dermatologist, or beauty school student (or something in-between!), joining a cosmetology or beauty association is one of the best ways to grow your business while connecting with other professionals in your industry.
+Whether you’re a spa owner, esthetician, dermatologist, or beauty school student (or something in-between!), a professional cosmetology or beauty association is one of the best ways to grow your business and connect with other professionals in your industry.

-Here are the beauty associations we’re most excited about for 2021.
 Join them to get access to fantastic perks including in-person conferences (we’ll get there, we promise!), online networking events and webinars, discounts, and even liability insurance.
-Because we need something to look forward to in the New Year.

 Best Beauty Cosmetology Association (General): Professional Beauty Association (PBA)

 PBA tops almost everyone’s list because it’s just that good.

 (It even made it onto our list for salon and hair professional associations!)

 Known for throwing killer events like its conference, ISSE, PBA boasts a diverse mix of members that include licensed service professionals, manufacturers, salons, schools, cosmetology students, and distributors.

 Membership levels vary, but depending on the one you choose, you’ll get access to perks like scholarship programs, a liability insurance program, and even a health, dental, and vision program.

 PBA also recently launched Business of 1, an association membership for beauty solopreneurs looking to connect with others going it alone.

 Pro Tip: Whether you’re a hair stylist or esthetician, Schedulicity has all the tools you need to help run your business — including calendar and client management, marketing tools, and built-in payment processing!